benthevining/Limes/programs/file_util/README.md

 ### `append`: Append content to a given file
 ```
-FileUtil append <filename> <content>
+FileUtil append <filename> <content> [--strict]
 ```
 Note that the content is given as a single argument.
-If the file didn't previously exist, the content will be written to the file as if the `write` command was called.
+If the file did not already exist, then an error will be raised if the `--strict` option was given; otherwise, the content will be written to the file as if the `write` command were called.

 ### `cat`: Concatenate and display contents of the given files
 ```
-FileUtil cat <filenames...>
+FileUtil cat <filenames...> [--output <outputFile>]
 ```
+If `<outputFile>` is specified, the concatenated output will be written to that file; otherwise, output is printed to the standard output.

 ### `cd`: Change the current working directory
 ```